seek4science/seek/docs/OIDC_API_CREDENTIALS.md

 builder, and WebMock stubs for the discovery and key set endpoints.
 Signing with the private JWK rather than the bare OpenSSL key is what puts the key id into the token header.

+Those fixtures sign with `json-jwt` while the code verifies with `jwt`, so a token built by one implementation is checked by the other.
+That is worth keeping: a suite where the same library signs and verifies only proves it agrees with itself.

-The negative cases carry most of the value: `alg: none`; `HS256` signed with the provider's public key; a different key claiming the provider's key id; an altered payload; expired, not yet valid, and future-dated tokens; a wrong issuer; a missing subject; an unknown key id; and credentials that are not tokens at all, asserting that no request to the provider is made.
+The negative cases carry most of the value: `alg: none`; `HS256` signed with the provider's public key; a different key claiming the provider's key id; an altered payload; expired and not-yet-valid tokens; a wrong issuer; a missing or blank subject; an unknown key id; and credentials that are not tokens at all, asserting that no request to the provider is made.

 Three tests pin behaviour that would otherwise be easy to regress, by counting requests: